Network-Rail-Business-Systems/maximo-query/README.md

 ### Testing

-WHen utilsing MaximoQuery in your tests you can apply your expectations directly to the class instead of making your own mocks:
+When utilising MaximoQuery in your tests, you can apply your expectations directly to the class instead of making your own mocks:

 ```
 MaximoQuery::shouldReceive('withObjectStructure')